-Creativity emerges in quieter, digital Milan Fashion Week
+Milan designers hit reset button during digital fashion week

 Instead, he said, he was taking the moment to watch others, and be inspired.

 Milan Fashion Week of mostly womenswear previews for next fall and winter wrapped a nearly all-digital edition on Monday.
+Only one designer — Daniel Del Core, marking his brand’s debut — held a live runway show for a small number of guests.

-And while the bustle of live shows with the parade of itinerant fashionistas decamping from New York to London, Milan and finally Paris was missed, designers also found new inspiration in the quiet.
+While the bustle of live shows with the parade of itinerant fashionistas decamping from New York to London, Milan and finally Paris was missed, designers also were stimulated by the slower pace of the pandemic-era fashion cycle.

 Austrian designer Arthur Arbesser shrank his collection to just 25 looks, which he presented in visits to his Milan studio and video calls, opting out of a digital runway show.